Vignettes of the Middle Ages

 Marc pursed a smile, “And I think I know why you forgot to tell me.”

-Alex grinned while the others chuckled.
 Then Lucas added.
-“Perhaps, Alex thought if he forgets to relay the message, then, magically, somehow there will be enough stones–then we will not have to help with the carving on Monday.”
+“Perhaps, Alex thought if he forgets to relay the message, then, magically, somehow there will be enough stones–then we’ll not have to help with the carving on Monday.”

 Jairus and Theo laughed as they both agreed.
 “We hope it works!”